VirgilSecurity/virgil-sdk-python/Docs/quickstart.md

 ## Introduction

 This guide will help you get started using the Crypto Library and Virgil Keys Services for the most popular platforms and languages.
-This branch focuses on the C#/.NET library implementation and covers it's usage.
+This branch focuses on the Python library implementation and covers its usage.

 Let's build an encrypted mail exchange system as one of the possible [use cases](#use-case) of Virgil Security Services. ![Use case mail](https://raw.githubusercontent.com/VirgilSecurity/virgil/master/images/Email-diagram.jpg)